diggsweden/reusable-ci/examples/android-app/README.md

 Artifact configuration for release builds (used with release-workflow.yml).

 ### `release-workflow.yml`
 Production release workflow triggered by version tags.
+Creates GitHub Release with changelog, version bump, and optionally publishes to Google Play.

+### `release-dev-workflow.yml`
+Manual dev/testing release workflow that builds and uploads to Google Play internal track.
+This mirrors the iOS `release-dev-workflow.yml` which uploads to TestFlight.

 ## Features